Your cart is empty.

 Workplaces should be safe places for all – free of sexual harassment, discrimination, bullying and violence.
 Yet, one in three workers have experienced workplace sexual harassment in the last five years.
 This is far too common.

-Sexual harassment occurs in every industry, at every level and in every location.
 It is Australia’s most widespread health and safety issue.
 Sexual harassment is driven by outdated gender stereotypes and unfair power imbalances in the workplace, which continue to harm women and all workers.

-Sexual harassment comes in many forms including
+Sexual harassment comes in many forms including:

 According to the Australian Human Right’s Commission’s Time for respect: Fifth national survey on sexual harassment in Australian workplaces, in the last five years, one in three Australians (33%) have been sexually harassed at work (41% of women, 26% of men, and 67% of non-binary people).